mrDIMAS/StationIapetus/docs/design.md

 Loading bay is the entry hub to the spaceship, it has direct access to internal railway which allows employees of the spaceship to transfer various loads across the ship.
 It has one loading area which can fit two transport ships at the same time.
 It has a security area to check incoming cargo, incoming cargo could be any type starting from food and ending chemical reagents and various tools.
+The deck should have the kitchen, living block and bathrooms for personnel.

 This is the starting point of the game, player appears at the beginning of the security area, the doors to crashed ship are closed but player can see the fire.
+The first problem on his way is the automatic turrets that shoots unauthorized persons on sight.
+The player must find a security computer to add himself to the list of authorized persons.
+After that he can explore the area without any troubles.

 ### Research deck